Helen Mirren: Height, Net Worth, High Heels and Iconic Roles

 Throughout her career, Mirren has portrayed both Queen Elizabeth I and Queen Elizabeth II, making her the only actor to have played both regnant Elizabeths on screen.

-She has also appeared in a range of films, including dramas, comedies, and action movies such as “Red” and the “Fast & Furious” franchise.
+She has also appeared in various films, including dramas, comedies, and action movies such as “Red” and the “Fast & Furious” franchise.

 Helen Mirren was approximately 23 years old when she took on the role of Cora Ryan in the 1969 romantic comedy-drama film Age of ConsentHelen Mirren was approximately 23 years old when she took on the role of Cora Ryan in the 1969 romantic comedy-drama film Age of Consent (Credit: Columbia Pictures)